In this post, I share how I built a private Kubernetes cluster on my own servers.

 EOF

-# update and install the latest docker.
+# update and install Docker.

 sudo yum update -y